Ernestoflores27/Garden_Defender/README.md

 # Installation
 - Download and install opencv for c++ with dnn support, following the guide:
 - Download and install pigpio, following the guide:
-- Clone this repo using:
+- Clone this repo using
-- Build using:
+- Build using cmake

 # Build
 For full building instructions go to: